JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `setAdministrationRole`

 Set new colony admin role.
+Can be called by root role or architecture role.

 **Parameters**